Chanchal-D/ai-agents-for-beginners/09-metacognition/README.md

 ### Example: Code Generating Agent for Travel Agent

-In this example, we'll design a code generating agent, Travel Agent, to assist users in planning their travel by generating and executing code.
+In this example, we'll design a code-generating agent, Travel Agent, to assist users in planning their travel by generating and executing code.
 This agent can handle tasks such as fetching travel options, filtering results, and compiling an itinerary using generative AI.

 #### Overview of the Code Generating Agent